xXanth0s/mcp_arango_typescript/memory-bank/activeContext.md

 5. Explicit typing of all functions and parameters
 6. Using MCP for standardized database access
 7. Supporting Claude Desktop integration
+8. Using LLM validation for destructive AQL queries
+9. Requiring OpenAI API key for query validation

 ## Working Notes
 - ArangoDB should be running before MCP server starts (dependency)